 Hybrid (human-AI) disease management

-Van Stijn et al. (to appear) present Team Design Patterns for mitigating harmful biases in machine learning algorithms, based on the research and development of hybrid intelligence (HI) system for diabetes management.
+Van Stijn et al. (2021) present Team Design Patterns for mitigating harmful biases in machine learning algorithms, based on the research and development of hybrid intelligence (HI) system for diabetes management.
 It was shown that TDPs are a useful method to unambiguously describe solutions for diverse HI design problems with a moral component on varying abstraction levels, usable by a heterogeneous group of multidisciplinary researchers.

 - van der Waa, J., van Diggelen, J., Siebert, L. C., Neerincx, M., & Jonker, C. (2020).
 Allocation of Moral Decision-Making in Human-Agent Teams: A Pattern Approach.
 In International Conference on Human-Computer Interaction (pp. 203-220).
 Springer, Cham.